outofcoffee/imposter/docs/steps.md

 #### External script

+Scripts can be stored in an external file.
 Here is an example of an external script.

 > **Note**
 > External scripts can be written in JavaScript or Groovy.

-Let's assume you have a file called `example.js` with the following content:
+Let's assume you have a file named `example.js` with the following content:

 ```javascript
 console.log('Hello World!');